DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 ![](./screenshots/download_wallet_3.png)

--  Click on Download.
+-  Click "Download"

 ![](./screenshots/download_wallet_4.png)

 ## STEP 2: Generating an Auth Token and creating a bucket
 ##### Generating an Auth Token
-- Click on your profile, then your username
+- Click on your profile, then click your username

 ![](./screenshots/authtoken_1.png)